-- manual or electric wheelchair, including cushions and inserts; - industrial hospital bed, including mattress and safety side rails; - equipment for the administration of oxygen, percussor, suction pump, bi-level positive air pressure (BiPAP), continuous positive airway pressure (CPAP) and ventilator; - insulin pump for the Treatment of type 1 diabetes; - compression pump, traction equipment; and - patient lifter.
+- manual or electric wheelchair, including cushions and inserts; - manual or electric hospital bed, including mattress and safety side rails; - equipment for the administration of oxygen, percussor, suction pump and ventilator, - bi-level positive air pressure (BiPAP), continuous positive airway pressure (CPAP) and supplies; - insulin pump for the Treatment of type 1 diabetes; - traction equipment; - compression pump to a maximum of 1 per 5 calendar years; - patient lifter to a maximum of 1 per 60 consecutive months, to a maximum of \$2000 per purchase; - apnea monitor; - mist tent; - wheelchair ramp to a maximum of \$2000 per lifetime; - enteral pump, its accessories and food substitutes; - non-union bone stimulators; - raised toilet seat; - bath bench; - bathtub rail; and - commode.

-The purchase of durable medical equipment requires pre-approval from Blue Cross, otherwise it may be ineligible for payment in whole or in part.
+The purchase of durable medical equipment requires pre-approval from Blue Cross; otherwise it may be ineligible for payment in whole or in part.